Lauren Mayberry: Early career

+CHVRCHES (2011–present)

 In September 2011, Iain Cook of Aereogramme and The Unwinding Hours produced Blue Sky Archives' Triple A-Side EP.
 Cook started a new project with his friend Martin Doherty and asked Mayberry to sing on a couple of demos.
 They wrote together for seven or eight months in a basement studio in Glasgow.
 Cook, Mayberry and Doherty decided to form a new band after the sessions proved to be successful.
-The band chose the name Chvrches, using a Roman "v" to distinguish themselves from actual churches on internet searches.
+The band chose the name CHVRCHES, using a Roman "v" to distinguish themselves from actual churches on internet searches.

-In 2013, the band signed to Glassnote Records after releasing the tracks, "Lies" and "The Mother We Share" in 2012.
+In 2013, the band signed to Glassnote Records after releasing the tracks "Lies" and "The Mother We Share" in 2012.
 Their debut EP, Recover, was released in 2013.
 The band released their debut album, The Bones of What You Believe, on 20 September 2013.

+The bands 2021's album Screen Violence was made remotely, due to the COVID-19 pandemic.
 Mayberry has collaborated with artists such as Marshmello, Death Cab For Cutie, Bleachers, The National, the lead singer of Paramore, Hayley Williams, and The Cure's frontman, Robert Smith.

+In 2018, Mayberry was featured on the cover of Vestal Magazine, and in October 2023 she was on the cover of DIY magazine.
+That same year Chvrches performed at BBC Radio 1's Biggest Weekend in Swansea.

+Vicious Creature (2023–present)

+In 2023, it was announced that Mayberry would be releasing solo material for the first time, which would be accompanied by a US and European/UK tour later in the year.
+She released her debut solo single, "Are You Awake?", on 1 September 2023.
+She co-wrote the song with award-winning Canadian songwriter Tobias Jesso Jr. This was followed by the singles "Shame", "Change Shapes", "Something in the Air" and "Crocodile Tears" over the next year.

+Her debut album Vicious Creature was released on 6 December 2024, described as "more directly 'pop'" and "an eclectic set that ranges from acoustic guitar and piano ballads to 1980s- and 1990s-inspired dance anthems."
+The lyrics on album track "Oh, Mother" documents Mayberry's shifting relationship with her mother, whilst "Crocodile Tears" criticises emotionally manipulative men, reflecting Mayberry's perceived "need to please others at cost to herself."

+In 2024, Mayberry was a special guest on the podcast Before They Knew Better.
+She is touring again in 2025, including the UK in March, although expecting to be back with Chvrches in 2026; to which she said 'We were very lucky.
+I hope there are more pages in that book.